ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_2D_trajectories.rst

 A collection of 2D non-Cartesian trajectories with analytical definitions.

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-19
+GENERATED FROM PYTHON SOURCE LINES 11-16

 Hereafter we detail and illustrate the different arguments used in the parameterization of 2D non-Cartesian trajectories.
 Since most arguments are redundant across the different patterns, some of the documentation will refer to previous patterns for explanation.

-Note that most sources have not been added yet, but will be in the near future.

 ..
-GENERATED FROM PYTHON SOURCE LINES 19-31
+GENERATED FROM PYTHON SOURCE LINES 16-27

 .. code-block:: Python